Brow LiftConveniently located to serve Chicago and North Shore

 The endoscopic Brow Lift involves treatment of the forehead through several tiny incisions within the hairline.
 The forehead and eyebrow tissues are repositioned, and the incisions are closed.

 Involves placing incisions in the scalp along the hairline, and, when appropriate, in the forehead or eyebrows.
 This technique allows Dr. Rachel to lift and reposition the forehead, eyebrows, and tissues.
 Incisions are then closed.

 Swelling and bruising can occur immediately following a Brow Lift.
 Often the swelling and bruising can affect parts of your face that were not directly addressed, including your cheeks and eyes.
 The swelling should start to subside a few days after the procedure and be resolved a week or two after your surgery.
 For at least two days after the surgery patients are advised to keep their heads elevated and gently apply ice packs to help ease the bruising and swelling.

-After just a few short weeks following your Brow Lift Surgery, patients will notice a significant decrease in swelling, bruising, or other visible side effects and the results will be much more apparent, ultimately resulting a rejuvenated, more youthful appearance.
+After just a few short weeks following your Brow Lift Surgery, patients will notice a significant decrease in swelling, bruising, or other visible side effects, and the results will be much more apparent, ultimately resulting in a rejuvenated, more youthful appearance.